kercheval/SpringWebApplication/README.md

 - Return of JSON content from a controller
 - Client call for and return of JSONP content from a controller
 - Loading configuration properties file from the classpath
+- The use of JUNIT and JMockit for Unit tests

 ---